lammps/lammps/doc/src/Howto_triclinic.rst

 :math:`\gamma` are angles between the **A**, **B**, **C** vectors as described below.

-If **A** x **B** . **C** < 0 the above equations are not valid for **c**\ .
-In this case, it is necessary to first apply an inversion.
-This can be achieved by interchanging two of the **A**, **B**, **C** vectors or by changing the sign of one of them.

-For consistency, the same rotation/inversion applied to the triclinic box edge vectors can also be applied to atom positions, velocities, and other vector quantities.
+For consistency, the same rotation applied to the triclinic box edge vectors can also be applied to atom positions, velocities, and other vector quantities.
 This can be conveniently achieved by first converting to fractional coordinates in the general triclinic coordinates and then converting to coordinates in the resetricted triclinic basis.
 The transformation is given by the following
 equation: